Facilities

 Lab Space

-I have research space at the University of Alberta.
+I have research space at the University of Alberta for automated inspection systems.

 Room 4-28, Mechanical Engineering Building